 Since ancient times, people have had the concern to smell good, that is why, in the search for the way to smear substances that gave off pleasant aromas, perfume was born.
 The word perfume is derived from the Latin words per whose meaning is and fumare, which means producing smoke.
 It meant burning substances that produce a pleasant aroma.
-But in the chemical composition of perfume involved several elements: the essential oil, alcohol, and fixative.
+But in the chemical composition of perfume involved several elements.
+The essential oil, alcohol, and fixative.

-1 The essential oil
+- 1 The essential oil

-2 Chemical processes in the manufacture of a perfume
+- 2 Chemical processes in the manufacture of a perfume

-3 Shaping the perfume
+- 3 Shaping the perfume

-The essential oil
+The essential oil:

-In these oils, the main components are terpenes, which are complex aromatic hydrocarbons of the isoprene series, they have double bonds that are linked by organic chains to produce compounds with their own characteristics.
+In these oils, the main components are terpenes, which are complex aromatic hydrocarbons of the isoprene series.
+They have double bonds that are linked by organic chains to produce compounds with their own characteristics.

-Another group of compounds found in essential oils are phenols, which, like alcohols, have a hydroxyl group, but their properties are acid, an example of which is carvacrol which is found in oregano and thyme.
+Another group of compounds found in essential oils are phenols, which, like alcohol, have a hydroxyl group, but their properties are acid, an example of which is carvacrol which is found in oregano and thyme.

 The ketones have their place in the essential oils as being stable molecules may be derived from the oxidation of alcohols, including thujone, which is achieved in the salvia stands.